deepfence/golang_deepfence_sdk/client/docs/IngestersCloudResource.md

 `func (o *IngestersCloudResource) UnsetResourceVpcConfig()`

 UnsetResourceVpcConfig ensures that no value is present for ResourceVpcConfig, not even an explicit nil
+### GetResourcesVpcConfig

+`func (o *IngestersCloudResource) GetResourcesVpcConfig() interface{}`

+GetResourcesVpcConfig returns the ResourcesVpcConfig field if non-nil, zero value otherwise.

+### GetResourcesVpcConfigOk

+`func (o *IngestersCloudResource) GetResourcesVpcConfigOk() (*interface{}, bool)`

+GetResourcesVpcConfigOk returns a tuple with the ResourcesVpcConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetResourcesVpcConfig

+`func (o *IngestersCloudResource) SetResourcesVpcConfig(v interface{})`

+SetResourcesVpcConfig sets ResourcesVpcConfig field to given value.

+### HasResourcesVpcConfig

+`func (o *IngestersCloudResource) HasResourcesVpcConfig() bool`

+HasResourcesVpcConfig returns a boolean if a field has been set.

+### SetResourcesVpcConfigNil

+`func (o *IngestersCloudResource) SetResourcesVpcConfigNil(b bool)`

+ SetResourcesVpcConfigNil sets the value for ResourcesVpcConfig to be an explicit nil

+### UnsetResourcesVpcConfig
+`func (o *IngestersCloudResource) UnsetResourcesVpcConfig()`

+UnsetResourcesVpcConfig ensures that no value is present for ResourcesVpcConfig, not even an explicit nil
 ### GetRestrictPublicBuckets

 `func (o *IngestersCloudResource) GetRestrictPublicBuckets() bool`